f3greenlevel/f3greenlevel.github.io/content/leadership/index.md

   - This guy execute our large fellowship events a few times a year.
 Lots of effort, little praise.
 If you have an ideas about fellowship, reach out to them if you need help.

-- 3rd F Qs: Pigeon
+- 3rd F Qs: Sputnik

   - Lead a team of men planning and assisting guys to get Faith-based activities going like Bible studies, book studies, or service projects.
 Any questions in this area, get at them!

-- Comz: Bogo
+- Comz: Doggy Paddle

   - This is the guy to help you promote your next great plan.